rahul-tuladhar/rahultuladhar.com/pages/listening-to-your-body.md

-title: Listening To Your Body
+title: Listen To Your Body
 date: 2022-02-11
 category: General

 Listen to your body.
 This seems like a simple phrase but it really has wide implication on my day to day life.
 There have been plenty of times where this phrase has been disregarded.